"A great design is accessible, beautiful, intuitive, resourceful, and delightful to use."

 • What are users familiar with?

-• Group.
+• Principles

 • Consistency leads to simplicity and clarity.
-How can we maintainconsistency?
+How can we maintain consistency?

 • What existing components and paradigms can we use and create to reuse?